-Interviews with members of staff, a review of governance and quality documentation and traceability audits were also undertaken.
+Interviews with members of staff, a review of governance and quality documentation and traceability audits were undertaken, as follows.
 Audit trails were conducted on two adults and one paediatric body stored in the refrigerators.
-Body location and identification details on body tags were cross-referenced against the information in the mortuary register, white board, paper records and computer records.
+Body location and identification details on body tags were compared against the information in the mortuary register, fridge doors and paper records.
+Advice is given in the report regarding labelling procedures for peadiatric cases (see advice item 4).

-An audit trail was also conducted on one hospital consented and two Coroner's cases where histology samples had been retained.
-Relevant paper records, consent forms, and location of samples in histology and the liver pathology unit were checked, as well as the procedures for recording disposal of samples.
+An audit trail was also conducted on one adult hospital consented and two paediatric cases where histology samples had been retained.
+Relevant paper records, consent forms, and location of samples in the PM lab and -80°C freezers were checked, as well as the procedures for recording disposal of samples.
+No discrepancies were found.

-A review of the premises and traceability systems was undertaken at the satellite site which included an audit trail of archived blocks and slides taken from PM examination.
-No discrepancies were found during any of the audits.
+A review of the premises and traceability system was undertaken at the Oasis Group satellite site, which included a review of computer systems and an audit trail of archived blocks and slides taken from PM examination.
+No discrepancies were found.